whiskishivers/weatherhook/README.md

 ### Features
 * Posts moderate, severe, and extreme alerts
-* Automatically deletes alerts that become inactive
+* Deletes inactive alert messages
 * Dynamic update interval based on alert urgency
-* Alert information is embedded with the chat message

 ### Zone IDs
 Forecast and county zone IDs can be searched for in files found here: